Strong coupling constant from moments of quarkonium correlators revisited: Determination of the strong coupling constant

-The above analysis gives values of $\alpha_s$ at multiple scales proportional to $m_h(\mu=n m_h),~n=2/3,~1,3/2,~2,~3$.
+The above analysis gives values of $\alpha_s$ at multiple scales proportional to $m_h(\mu=n m_h)$, $n=2/3,~1,3/2,~2,~3$.
 But the value of $m_h(\mu=n m_h)$ was left undetermined.
 Using the above values of $\alpha_s(n m_h)$ and the continuum extrapolated lattice results on $R_n/m_{h0}$ we can easily determine the running charm-quark mass $m_c(\mu=n m_h)=m_h(\mu=n m_h)/n$.
 There are several uncertainties in this determination.
 One is due to the error in the continuum extrapolated value of $R_n/m_{h0}$.
 The second source of the uncertainty is due to the missing higher order perturbative corrections in $R_n$.
 There is also an uncertainty due to the gluon condensate contribution.
+These have been estimated in the same manner as in the case of $R_4$.
 Finally there is an uncertainty due to the error in $\alpha_s$.
 The latter in turn is also affected by the error due to the gluon condensate contribution, which is correlated with the gluon condensate error in $R_6$.
 This correlation should be taken into account.
 The perturbative error in $R_4$ and $R_n,~n\ge 6$ can be assumed to be uncorrelated.
 The statistical errors in $R_4$ and $R_n,~n\ge 6$ are of course correlated.
 However, these errors are sub-dominant.
 The systematic effects due to the finite volume and mis-tuning of the charm-quark mass are quite different in $R_4$ and $R_n,~n\ge 6$.
 Therefore the errors on the continuum values of $R_4$ and $R_6/m_{h0}$ are treated as independent.
-Combining the errors along these lines we show the results on the running charm mass in Fig. \ref{fig:mc}.
-The charm-quark mass values determined from $R_6/m_{c0}$ and $R_8/m_{c0}$ are shown as filled and open symbols in the figure, and appear to agree well within errors.
+Combining the errors along these lines we show the results on the running charm-quark mass in Fig. \ref{fig:mc}.
+The charm-quark mass values determined from $R_6/m_{c0}$ and $R_8/m_{c0}$ are shown as filled and open symbols in the figure, and agree well within errors.
 The charm-quark masses obtained from $R_{10}/m_{c0}$ are not shown since they appear to be very close to the ones obtained from $R_8/m_{c0}$.